Generic Name: lidocaine hydrochloride

 Patients with bleeding tendencies or platelet disorders could have a higher risk of superficial dermal bleeding.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-The safety of Zingo™ was evaluated in five randomized, double-blind, parallel-arm, sham-placebo controlled trials in which 1761 patients, ages 3 to 18, received either Zingo™ or a sham placebo device.
-A total of 906 received active treatment, while 855 received placebo.
+The five pediatric clinical trials consisted of five randomized, double-blind, parallel-arm, sham-placebo controlled trials in which 1761 patients, ages 3 to 18, received either Zingo® or a sham placebo device.
+A total of 906 pediatric patients received active treatment, while 855 received placebo.

 Application Site Reaction